FrugalX/ai_agents_ebook_draft/Chapter 2 Generative AI APIs Gett.md

 - **Use Cases**: Text generation, chatbot applications, research projects.
 - **Documentation**: Found on Mistral’s developer site.

-The above-mentioned LLMs are not an exhaustive list.
-There are many other notable LLMs, such as Claude by Anthropic, Grok by xAI, and others.

 ---

 ## **2.2 How Generative AI Models Work (Simplified)**